Ideas are your oxygen

 If Old Spice’s business idea is to make men smell classically masculine (I made it up), then this idea gives them the opportunity to stretch into other areas.
 It anchors them in a core idea but allows them to explore further adrift.

 First principles of how to explain an idea

 1. The idea and how it works are separate; keep it that way

-“And then this happens, and you click this and a bird appears on your monitor… and an otter taps at your window.
+“And then this happens, and you click this and a bird appears on your screen… an otter taps at your window.
 Yes, a real otter… on your window at home.
-We’ll breed them especially.”
-Yes, you’ve probably lost them by now if you started here.
-Be disciplined about keeping the idea and how it is made and how it is interacted with separate.
+We’ll breed them for it.”
+Yes, you’ve lost them - the audience, not the otters - by now if you started here.
+Keep apart the idea, how you’ll make the idea, and how people will interact with the idea.

 2. Labels stick; use them

-Instead of labelling your idea ‘Idea 1’ or ‘Direction 1’, give it a creative title.
-This suggestion will usually meet with resistance – but it’s purely emotional.
-Guess what happens if you don’t label your idea?
-The client does.
-And then the brilliant idea becomes known as the ‘midget idea’ when they’re comparing notes in the elevator.
-The executional element that impacted them the most becomes the idea.
-Earth Hour - that’s a good label.
+Instead of labeling your idea “Idea 1” or “Direction 1”, give it a creative title.
+This suggestion might meet with resistance but guess what happens if you don’t label your idea?
+Your client does.
+And then the brilliant idea becomes known as the “gorilla idea” Earth Hour - that’s a good name.

 3. Use a logline

 In 25 words or less, how would you explain the non-executional bits of your idea?
 Hollywood uses loglines.
-Expand if you must – but only after digestion.
-Earth Hour – ‘we’re going to get the world to turn their lights off for an hour’.
-The best way to get good at this is to pick things you’re familiar with and explain them in a sentence (try movies like Avatar or Inception, try to explain a singer, a company you love).
+Earth Hour - “We’re going to get the world to turn off their lights for an hour.”
+The best way to get good at this is to pick things you’re familiar with and explain them in a sentence.
+Try movies or apps, try to explain a singer, or a company you love.